-- 1. What type of respirator will this employee use?

-- Check the type(s) below (you can check more than one category):

-- N-, R-, or P- filtering facepiece (disposable, "dust mask" type)
+N-, R-, or P- filtering facepiece (disposable, "dust mask" type)

-- Tight-fitting, air-purifying half-mask,

-- Tight-fitting full-face mask

-- Air-purifying type

-- Supplied air type

-- Powered-air purifying respirator (PAPR)

-- Tight-fitting, full face mask

-- Loose-fitting helmet or hood

-- Self-Contained Breathing Apparatus (SCBA)

-- Escape (gas mask)

-- 2. What is the approximate weight of the respirator and any tanks or air hoses?

-- 3. Will the employee use any of the following items with these respirator(s)?

-Yes / No

-a.
-HEPA filters Yes / No

-b.
-Canisters (gas masks) Yes / No

-c.
-Cartridges (air-purifying) Yes / No - 4.
-How often will the employee use the respirator(s)? (circle "yes" or "no" for all answers that apply) - a.
-Escape only (no rescue duties) Yes / No b.
+Oregon Occupational Safety and Health Division Oregon Administrative Rules AO 2-2023 Division 4 Tight-fitting full-face mask Air-purifying type Supplied air type Powered-air purifying respirator (PAPR) Tight-fitting, full face mask Loose-fitting helmet or hood Self-Contained Breathing Apparatus (SCBA) Escape (gas mask) 2.
+What is the approximate weight of the respirator and any tanks or air hoses?
+3. Will the employee use any of the following items with these respirator(s)? a.
+HEPA filters Yes / No b.
+Canisters (gas masks) Yes / No Cartridges (air-purifying) Yes / No How often will the employee use the respirator(s)? (circle "yes" or "no" for all answers 4. that apply) Escape only (no rescue duties) Yes / No a. b.
 Less than 2 hrs. per day Yes / No Emergency rescue only Yes / No C. d.
-2 to 4 hrs. per day Yes / No Less than 5 hrs. per week Yes / No e. over 4 hrs. per day f.
-Yes / No - 5.
-When the employee uses the respirator(s), is their work effort: - a.
-Light (less than 200 kcal per hour) Yes / No
+2 to 4 hrs. per day Yes / No Less than 5 hrs. per week Yes / No e. f. over 4 hrs. per day Yes / No When the employee uses the respirator(s), is their work effort: 5.
+Light (less than 200 kcal per hour) Yes / No a.
 If "yes" how long does this period last during the average shift: hrs. mins.
 Examples of light work effort are sitting while writing, typing, drafting, or performing light assembly work; or standing while controlling machines.
+Moderate (200 to 350 kcal per hour): Yes / No b.
+If "yes" how long does this period last during the average shift: hrs. mins.